Brent London Borough Council: Powers and functions

 The local authority derives its powers and functions from the London Government Act 1963 and subsequent legislation, and has the powers and functions of a London borough council.
-It sets council tax and as a billing authority also collects precepts for Greater London Authority functions and business rates.
+It sets council tax and as a billing authority it also collects precepts for Greater London Authority functions and business rates.
 It sets planning policies which complement Greater London Authority and national policies, and decides on almost all planning applications accordingly.
-It is a local education authority and is also responsible for council housing, social services, libraries, waste collection and disposal, traffic, and most roads and environmental health.
+It is also the local education authority.

 Political control

-The council has been under Labour majority control since 2010.
+The council has been under no overall control since May 2026.

 The first election to the council was held in 1964, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1965.
 Political control of the council since 1965 has been as follows: